bazaarvoice/emodb/docs/_posts/2016-08-29-installation.md

 only have their content available in the US data center.
 The "social" ring is similarly configured.

 Note that "data_global" contains two placements, "data_global:logs" and "data_global:app".
-Both placements are in the same Cassandra ring and have the same replication strategy, so why not to combine them into a single placement?
+Both placements are in the same Cassandra ring and have the same replication strategy, so why not combine them into a single placement?
 There are several reasons why you may create multiple placements in the same keyspace.

 * If you choose to enable Emo Stash then which tables are exported is configured at the placement level.
 You may